voicefixer/voicefixer/docs/faq.md

 ## How is VoiceFixer 2 different from VoiceFixer?

-VoiceFixer was semi-abandoned several years ago.
 VoiceFixer 2 takes VoiceFixer to the next level, with Apple Silicon GPU acceleration support.
 You can visit the original VoiceFixer's website [here](https://github.com/haoheliu/voicefixer).

 ## Is VoiceFixer 2 affiliated with the original VoiceFixer?

-No, VoiceFixer 2 is not affiliated with the original creator of VoiceFixer, Haohe Liu.
-It has been independently forked and improved.
+No, VoiceFixer 2 is not affiliated with the original creator of VoiceFixer.

 ## Does VoiceFixer support GPUs?